United States security assistance to the Palestinian National Authority: Course content

 The curriculum is developed by the INL in consultation with the USSC, the Jordanian Public Security Directorate, and PA officials.
 In addition to the four-month basic training for new recruits, specialized courses are offered to train entire platoons or for individuals.
 In 2008 Senior Leadership courses were added to the program, which occur in Ramallah.
 Senior Leadership courses are arranged for 36 commanding officers (major, lieutenant colonel, colonel) led by a Palestinian major general with trainings conducted by U.S. contractors (DynCorp).
 In 2010, mid-level leadership courses were expected to begin for majors and captains.

 The basic training is "a mix of classroom and practical exercises focused on the broad areas of firearms operations, crowd control, close quarters operations, patrolling, detainee operations, and checkpoint operations."
 The training is intended to "foster unity of command and build camaraderie."

 Facilities construction

-Some funds have been allocated in order to construct barracks and training centers inside the West Bank.
+Some funds have been allocated to construct barracks and training centers inside the West Bank.
 The first completed project was the Presidential Guard College in Jericho finished in 2009 that can accommodate up to 700 troops.
 This facility cost $10.1 million.
 Another site in progress in Jericho trains NSF troops and is planned to develop into a larger PASF academy that will have a 2000-person capacity.
 The buildings are constructed by Palestinian workers under the supervision of U.S. and PA personnel.
 Other barracks are planned for each PA governorate, however U.S. permission from Israel to build on "Area B" land has not yet been successfully negotiated.